 Older children will be given help to understand how adoption affects them in relation to you and your family and will be asked their views about the type of adoptive family they wish to live with.

 Once the right adoptive family has been chosen, a lot of thought and consideration is given as to how they will meet your child’s needs now and as he or she grows up.
 This information is presented to the adoption panel who will make a recommendation about the family.
-The ADM will consider the panel’s recommendation and, if they agree, your child will go to live with the new adoptive family.
+The Agency Decision Maker will consider the panel’s recommendation and, if they agree, your child will go to live with the new adoptive family.

 The local authority is responsible for monitoring and reviewing the quality of care and for your child’s welfare up until an adoption order is granted.
 The earliest that the new adoptive family can apply for this is ten weeks after your child has been placed with them.